Maurice Vellacott: Government backbench

 The Conservatives won a minority government in the 2006 election, making Vellacott a government backbencher.
 In March 2006, he wrote an open letter supporting restrictions on abortion and calling for pregnant women to be informed of possible risks associated with abortion.

-In April 2006, Vellacott attracted negative attention when he claimed that aboriginal people would travel to the outskirts of Saskatoon to drink in a shack around the same time that allegations surfaced that Saskatoon police were dropping off aboriginal people on "moonlight riders."
+In April 2006, Vellacott attracted negative attention when he claimed that Indigenous people would travel to the outskirts of Saskatoon to drink in a shack around the same time that allegations surfaced that Saskatoon police were dropping off Indigenous people on "moonlight riders."
 Vellacott would admit that he never saw the existence of a drinking shack.

-He was appointed to serve as chairman for the Commons' Aboriginal Affairs Committee in April 2006.
+He was appointed to serve as chairman of the Commons' Aboriginal Affairs Committee in April 2006.
 He attracted controversy one month later, after suggesting that Canadian judges consider themselves to have "god-like powers" when rendering their decisions.
 Vellacott claimed Chief Justice Beverley McLachlin said that "when they step into this role [of supreme court justice] that suddenly there's some kind of mystical power that comes over them, which everything that they've ever decreed is not to be questioned."
 McLachlin, through a spokesperson, denied having made that comment.
 Vellacott later issued an apology, indicating that he did not intend to imply McLachlin had actually used the phrase "god-like powers."
-He added that he was alluding to comments made by McLachlin at a Lord Cooke Lecture, given on December 1, 2005 at the University of Victoria in Wellington, New Zealand.
+He added that he was alluding to comments made by McLachlin at a Lord Cooke Lecture, given on December 1, 2005, at the University of Victoria in Wellington, New Zealand.
 Journalists noted that the "mystical power" quote does not appear in McLachlin's speech.
 Vellacott also informed reporters that he regarded judicial independence as a "fundamental aspect of a free and democratic society."